circleci/circleci-docs/jekyll/_ccie/upgrade-to-GA.md

 ### Step 2.
 Setting up your new CircleCI

 Next you'll want to setup a new installation of CircleCI, following the doc here: <https://enterprise-docs.circleci.com/getting-started/aws/>.
-In order to prevent downtime, we recommend setting up a new Github Application as well.
+In order to prevent downtime, we recommend setting up a new GitHub Application as well.

 If you have any iOS resources, you'll also want to launch an iOS builder (Step 1 of the iOS install process: <https://enterprise-docs.circleci.com/ios-install/>